Picking out the later changes

 20:22-23

 These two verses belong together, for the actions of v.23 require the authority and discernment imparted in v.22.
 However both verses are anomalous.
 In v.22 there is no definite article preceding 'holy spirit".
 In v.23, only here in the gospel is αφιημι used to mean "forgive".
-These verses were interpolated by an editor wishing to enhance the authority of the disciples along the lines of Matt 16:19.

 21